habibtahir/conky-blur-background/README.md

 ## Dependencies

-The script requires the packages conky-all, wmctrl, imagemagick & dconf-cli to be installed.
+The script requires the packages conky-all, wmctrl, imagemagick, x11-xserver-utils, x11-utils & dconf-cli to be installed.

-The commands xrandr and xwininfo must also be available on the system.
-The packages that provide these commands varies by distro.

 ## Installation via the terminal.